-Indicates a hazardous situation or action which, if not avoided, could result in minor or moderate injury.
+Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.

-NOTE: Notes contain additional information important to a procedure and will be found within the regular text body of this manual.
+NOTE: Notes provide additional information important to a procedure or component.

-These safety warnings cannot eliminate the hazards that they indicate.
-Common sense and strict compliance with the special instructions while performing the action or service are essential to preventing accidents.
+These safety warnings cannot eliminate the hazards they indicate.
+Observing safety precautions and strict compliance with the special instructions while performing the action or service are essential to preventing accidents.